App version: 0.1.0

 APR

-APRs vary from one credit card issuer to another.
-The rate you’re offered will also depend on your credit score.
+APRs vary from one credit card issuer to another, and the rate you’re offered will mostly depend on your credit score.
 To find the best deal, it can be a good idea to shop around and compare credit card offers.
 You can prequalify (which involves a soft credit check) without causing any damage to your credit score.

 Annual Fee